pemsher/Apollo/README.md

-The testing of the project is coomple pollo hello line#2
+The testing of the project is complete line#2
 ======